Rudolf Caracciola: 1938: Speed records and third Championship

 On 28 January 1938, Caracciola and the Mercedes-Benz record team appeared on the Reichs-Autobahn A5 between Frankfurt and Darmstadt, in an attempt to break numerous speed records set by the Auto Union team.
 The system of speed records at the time used classes based on engine capacity, allowing modified Grand Prix cars, in this case a W125, to be used to break records.
 Caracciola had broken previous records—he reached 311.985 km/h in 1935—but these had been superseded by Auto Union drivers, first Stuck and then Rosemeyer.
-Driving a Mercedes-Benz W125 Rekordwagen, essentially a W125 with streamlined bodywork and a larger engine, Caracciola set a new average speed of 432.7 km/h for the flying kilometre and 432.4 km/h for the flying mile, speeds which remain to this day as some of the fastest ever achieved on public roads.
+Driving a Mercedes-Benz W125 Rekordwagen, essentially a W125 with streamlined bodywork and a larger engine, Caracciola set a new average speed of 432.7 km/h for the flying kilometre and 432.4 km/h for the flying mile, speeds which remain to this day as some of the highest ever achieved on public roads.
 The day ended in tragedy however; Rosemeyer set off in his Auto Union in an attempt to break Caracciola's new records, but his car was struck by a violent gust of wind while he was travelling at around 400 km/h, hurling the car off the road, where it rolled twice, killing its driver.
 Rosemeyer's death had a profound effect on Caracciola, as he later wrote:

 The Grand Prix formula was changed again in 1938, abandoning the previous system of weight restrictions and instead limiting piston displacement.
 Mercedes-Benz' new car, the W154, proved its abilities at the French Grand Prix, where von Brauchitsch won ahead of Caracciola and Lang to make it a Mercedes 1–2–3.
 Caracciola won two races in the 1938 season: the Swiss Grand Prix and the Coppa Acerbo; finished second in three: the French, German and Pau Grands Prix; and third in two: the Tripoli and Italian Grands Prix, to take the European Championship for the third and final time.
 The highlight of Caracciola's season was his win in the pouring rain at the Swiss Grand Prix.
-His teammate Seaman led for the first 11 laps before Caracciola passed him; he remained in the lead for the rest of the race, despite losing the visor on his helmet, severely reducing visibility, especially given the spray thrown up by tyres of the many lapped cars.
+His teammate Seaman led for the first 11 laps before Caracciola passed him; he remained in the lead for the rest of the race, despite losing the visor on his helmet, severely reducing visibility, especially given the spray thrown up by the tyres of the many lapped cars.